johnappleseedoff/First_Projects/Classification_of_bank_clients/README.md

 :arrow_up:[Contents](README.md#Contents)

-##  Conditions of the competition and criteria for assessment
+##  Conditions and criteria for assessment
-**Conditions**
-1. This competition is timeless and accessible for all educational streams.
-2. Deadline is set for each educational stream.
-3. Test sample is fully represented in LeaderBoard.
-4. Make real ML product, which could be used on new data further.

-**Criteria**
 1. Quality of code (compliance with PEP-8, comments for code, README for project).
 2. Shaping the project on one of the platforms: GitHub, GitLab, Kaggle.
 3. Data cleaning.